bhouston/blender_materialx_addon/MATERIALX_BLENDER_INVESTIGATION.md

 The MaterialX exporter has significant issues with library integration and node creation.
 While the basic MaterialX library functionality works, the exporter is not properly creating nodes or importing libraries into the working document.
 The fixes attempted have resolved some issues but the core problem of empty output files remains.

-**Key Discovery**: The most recent investigation revealed a critical Python module caching issue that prevents updated code from being loaded, which explains why our fixes to the `get_node_definition()` method are not taking effect.
+**Major Breakthrough**: Successfully resolved the module caching issue and fixed the node definition lookup process.
+The exporter now generates proper MaterialX files with standard_surface and surfacematerial nodes.

+**Key Discoveries**:
-**Root Cause Identified**: The Blender addon system requires using the `dev_upgrade_addon.py` script to deploy code changes, as the addon modules are cached by Blender.
+1. **Module Caching**: Blender addon system requires `dev_upgrade_addon.py` script for code deployment
+2. **Node Definition Fields**: MaterialX node definitions use `getType()` for node type, not `getCategory()`
+3. **Search Strategy**: Case-insensitive substring search in node names works for finding definitions

+**Current Status**: The core export functionality is working!
+MaterialX files are being generated with proper structure.

 **Recommendation**:
-1. **Immediate**: Deploy updated code using `dev_upgrade_addon.py` script
-2. **Next**: Focus on fixing the node definition lookup process
+1. **Immediate**: Fix value conversion errors for proper MaterialX output
+2. **Next**: Update validation and optimization methods for MaterialX 1.39 compatibility
-3. **Then**: Address node creation and surface material generation
+3. **Then**: Test with complex materials and node networks
-4. **Finally**: Implement proper node network export
+4. **Finally**: Polish error handling and user experience